 - Notify the SGEU Education Department if you are not able to attend.

-If you are an SGEU member in good standing, you can explore different courses available to you.
-We have different levels of leadership development courses available to all SGEU members, stewards, elected SGEU leaders, etc. To understand pre-requisites and eligibility, please visit our course calendar.
+If you are an SGEU member in good standing, you can explore different courses available to you under learning and development section on our sebsite..
+We have different levels of learning development courses available to all SGEU members, stewards, elected SGEU leaders, etc. To understand pre-requisites and eligibility, please visit our course calendar.

-If you need information about the courses you have taken or any courses you are eligible for, please contac our Education Department, and we will provide you with information.
+If you need information about the courses you have taken or any courses you are eligible for, please contact our Education Department, and we will provide you with information.

 All the courses are listed in our course calendar.
 The date, course description and prerequisites are on the course calendar.
 However, location, training method, facilitators, and a number of participants are not listed, as they are subject to change.